Georgia Aquarium and the U.S. Fish and Wildlife Service team up to save loggerheads

 Wassaw NWR is one of only a few islands along the Georgia coast that have recorded an increase in loggerhead nests, due primarily to its protected status as a refuge and nest protection effort.
-The island has also become an important research hub, with studies from the University of Georgia, Georgia Southern University and the University of Florida that shed light on the reproductive histories and nesting site choices of individual females.
+The has also become an important research hub, with studies from the University of Georgia, Georgia Southern University and the University of Florida that shed light on the reproductive histories and nesting site choices of individual females.

 In March, the U.S. Fish and Wildlife Service and the National Marine Fisheries Service announced the loggerhead sea turtle may be globally comprised of nine distinct population segments, based on genetics, migratory movements, and oceanographic and geographic barriers.
 Loggerheads that hatch on Georgia beaches are part of the Northwest Atlantic segment, which the agencies have proposed to reclassify from threatened to endangered.

 About the Georgia Aquarium